 Finally we'll add a new API - topo_node_occupied() - which wraps the code to invoke TOPO_METH_OCCUPIED on a node.

 We will also update various enumerator modules to register this new method onto nodes, where appropriate.

-Updated by Rob Johnston 9 months ago
+Updated by Rob Johnston over 1 year ago

 This change has already been integrated into illumos-joyent via the commit below: